 What to Look for in a Candle Holder

 Candle holders come in different colors and styles, and you will want to select a design that best complements your existing decor.
 "The most important thing to keep in mind is the overall look and feel you want to achieve," says Evan Nelson, interior designer and creative director at Nelson Cabinetry.
 If you're drawn to neutral pieces, a more simple hue may be the best pick.
-If you love bold, eclectic style, have fun by mixing and matching different colors of candle holders within your space.
+If you love the bold, eclectic style, have fun mixing and matching different colors of candle holders within your space.
 "Taper candles in holders made from glass or metal tend to look more formal, whereas votive or column candles in fun, colorful holders will give off a more relaxed vibe," says Nelson.

 Candle holders come in a variety of shapes, too.
 The item you select should reflect your desired aesthetic.
 For example, if your space leans toward more of a vintage style, a candelabra will add a wonderful, antique-like touch.
-If your home is more modern, a small assortment of individual jars may suit you better.
+If you have a modern home, a small assortment of individual jars may suit you better.
 If you enjoy decorating in farmhouse style, wooden candle holders will work beautifully in your home.

 It is up to you whether you wish to purchase a small jar or a taller candle holder.
 Keep in mind your lifestyle and needs—taller options look more formal but can also be easily knocked over by pets when not in use.
 Shorter options may be preferable for minimalists and easy to store in a cabinet.
 Consider where you want to display the candle, and think about scale.
 "A large holder in a small space will look out of place, while a small holder in a large space will be lost," says Nelson.
 The candle's placement may also affect the size you choose.
 "Candleholders can be used to draw attention to highlight key pieces in your home, such as a piece of art or a vase," says Stark.
 If you're hoping to spotlight a few prints above a sideboard, for example, make sure your candle holders are low enough so they don't disrupt the view.

 How do you get wax out of a candle holder?